sheliak/galah_tools/README.md

 ```python
 s.convolve(fwhm,extend=False)
 ```
 This makes a convolution between a spectrum and a gaussian kernel with a given FWHM (in Angstroms).
 If `extend` is set to True, the data is extended before the convolution with the first and last value, so the boundary effects are less visible.
-This method only works with linearly sampled spectra for now.

 ###Resolution degradation
 ```python